 - 5 Best Courses in Udemy for Aspiring Writers

 - Is Freelance Writing a Good Career for You?

 How to Get Freelance Writing Experience as a New Writer

 Once you have a catalogue of articles produced, these can be used to show prospective clients.
-Another advantage is you get your name known, which may lead on to clients reaching out to you.
+Here are five ways to gain writing experience and hone your skills:

 2. Guest Posting